jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 appendix ``_error``.
 The directive always takes two arguments, separated as usual by a comma, of which the first is condition-expression and the second an error message.
-The condition can be used to make the choice of an error-message dependant on the text following the point of failure.
+The condition can be used to make the choice of an error-message dependent on the text following the point of failure.
 It can either be a regular expression or a simple string which must match (or be equal to in the case of the string) the first part of the text at the